×

 ▸sweep with gunfire, a look, or a beam of light.

-(rake through)
+3. (rake through) rummage through.

-informal make a lot of money.
+4. (rake something in) informal make a lot of money.

-revive the memory of a past time or event that is best forgotten.
+5. (rake something up/over) revive the memory of a past time or event that is best forgotten.

 Phrase

-(or rake over the ashes)
+• rake over (old) coals (or rake over the ashes)

-chiefly Brit. revive the memory of a past event. - rake someone over the coals
+chiefly Brit. revive the memory of a past event.

 North American way of saying haul someone over the coals (see coal).